shieldsheafson/chessvariant/README.md

 ```

 ## Current Known Bugs
--GUI doesn't register all clicks
+- GUI doesn't register all clicks
--On the movement of some pieces, the GUI resizes the squares so they are not all the same size
+- On the movement of some pieces, the GUI resizes the squares so they are not all the same size
 ## Goals
--Choose which piece you promote too (very important but not implemented yet)
+- Choose which piece you promote too (very important but not implemented yet)
--Pre-game screen where you can choose colors for the board and other QOL bits and bobs
+- Pre-game screen where you can choose colors for the board and other QOL bits and bobs
--Have create new game, resume game, and play from FEN options
+- Have create new game, resume game, and play from FEN options